This quick start guide will explain how to set up a primitive sphere to interact with water.

 WaterDataProvider

-is a script that tells WaterObjectManager
+is a script that tells WaterObject

-where the water is.
-It is an interface between water systems/assets and Dynamic Water Physics and allows the two to communicate.
+It is an interface between water systems/assets and DWP2 and allows the two to communicate.
 All flat water assets/shaders use the same WaterDataProvider

 : FlatWaterDataProvider

-while for wavy assets such as Crest an asset-specific WaterDataProvider
+while for wavy assets such as Crest, an asset-specific WaterDataProvider

 has to be used, e.g. CrestWaterDataProvider